Kenya-P/se_project_spots/README.md

 The new post button is a mock button to be available for the user to add new images to their profiles.
 Each image is limited to a width and height of 413px.
 Continuing the suggested design layout of the grid display function, positioning all images centered within the page and display all images in a row and column of 3 while viewing on a desktop.

 If the webpage is accessed from other devices such as a tablet or mobile device.
-The display will slightly change from a row of 3 to 2 rows for a tablet and a singular row for a mobile device.
-The feature was applied using an @media query with a max screen width of 627px and resizing the images to 288px.
+The display will slightly change from a row of 3 to 2 rows for a tablet depending on screen resolution.
+Also, a singular row for a mobile device.
+This feature is applied using an @media query with a max screen width of 627px and resizing the images to 288px.